stanislavleonchik/apple-pie/README.md

 # Apple Pie

 ### About the game
 This is a simple mobile game in which you have to guess a word having a list of letters (in the basic version it is a list of American states).
 With every wrong answer, apples disappear from the tree.
-You can change the list of predicted words in the structure <a href="https://github.com/lgreydev/ApplePie/blob/main/ApplePie/ListOfWords.swift" rel="ListOfWords" target="_blank">ListOfWords</a>.
+You can change the list of predicted words in the structure ListOfWords.
 Words are taken from the list in random order.

 ### Attention!
 If you are using your own list of predicted words, do not use divisions and spaces.